quanghuy0497/Writing-in-the-Sciences/Unit 08 - Communication with broader audiences/README.md

 		+ Groups of scientists might start a blog on a field of research (NeuWrite West)
 	+ If you have a blog, you need a Twitter account to drive the traffic in
 	+ Blogs also take a lot of time and they are very hard to get a following for
+		+ On the one hand, it a great way to convey a large chunk of information to people
+		+ On the other hand, you need to think hard about how you're going to drive people to that blog
 + **Social media roundup**
 	+ Think about what you are trying to achieve before drive-in
 	+ If drive-in, be real (because if you are trying too hard it shows)